I want to share this amazing object with you.

 - Is this an astrology tool?
 No, this is a visual astronomy tool.
 Astrologers will certainly find this a useful poster to refer to, but it is designed for visual astronomy observation assistance.

 - What can I use this for?
 This astronomy poster is useful for many things!
 Mostly, it’s a beautiful wall hanging that will draw your eye and reveal the deep celestial mechanics behind our Earth’s motion through the solar system each year.
+It’s also a wonderful conversation piece.
+Try telling people “It’s like a Moon Calendar, but it works for everything else in the sky too!”

 - Can I order this Zodiac poster internationally?
 Yes – you may have to pay a little extra shipping and sometimes customs duties, but the poster can be shipped almost anywhere.